Unreliable, slow, unresponsive, inconsistent, doing the bare minimum, checked out.

 A story: Crucial context changes plans

 In a past job, I had a team member I was managing who had clearly dropped the ball on our recruiting process.
 They hired someone well below our standards.
-Before we let them go, they had caused a lot of headaches for the team and our customers.
+Before we let the poor hire go, they had caused a lot of headaches for the team and our customers.

 Fortunately, before I started going into feedback on all the problems I found when I looked into the hiring process they used, I asked how they were doing.

-We still talked about what went wrong in hiring, but because of the added context, we fixed the root problem.
-I also avoided spending too much time on an issue they were already beating themselves up about, and that wasn't the root problem.
+We still talked about what went wrong in hiring, but because of the added context, we fixed the root problem first.
+I also avoided spending too much time on an issue they were already beating themselves up about, and that wasn't the root cause.

 Getting context is why Indra Nooyi, CEO of Pepsi encourages you to assume positive intent with everyone you work with: